Wartets/N-Body-Problem/README.md

 ## Features

 - **Dynamic Object Addition**: You can add an unlimited number of objects, constrained only by your computer's processing power.
-- **Multi-language Support**: Available in English, French, Spanish, and German, with additional languages planned for future releases.
+- **Multi-language Support**: Available in English, French, Spanish, and German, Italian, Latin with additional languages planned for future releases.
 - **Special Thanks**: Appreciation to Arthur Loubeau for contributing the Spanish translation.

 ## Example